sapcc/vrops-exporter/README.md

 ### How to develop a collector

-1. [optional] Provide a simple configfile that contains at least one resource in the structure shown below to the main directory.
+1. [optional] Provide a simple JSON configfile that contains at least one resource in the structure shown below to the main directory.

     ```json
     [